What is a pharmaceutical scientist?

 To advance the pharmaceutical sciences on a global level is one of FIP’s three main strategic objectives.
 Six special interest groups (SIGs), led by the Board of Pharmaceutical Sciences (BPS), develop initiatives to help FIP and its member organisations achieve this goal.

 All individual FIP members can choose to be a member of a SIG, through which they can interact with peers and colleagues with similar interests from all over the world.
 Major platforms for these interactions include the annual FIP world congress and the Pharmaceutical Science World Congresses (PSWC) which takes place every three years.
-(The next PSWC will be held in Montreal, Canada, 22-27 May 2020.)
+(The PSWC will be held in Yokohama, Japan, 28 – 31 May 2023.)

 The special interest groups are: